• Reading

 Tuesday – Science

-This week we are talking about parent animals and their babies.
-I have a great set of board books that give a little clue and a picture about a baby animal on one page.
-You turn the page and it shows the mom and baby together and gives the name for each.
+This week, we are talking about parent animals and their babies.
+I have a great set of board books that give a little clue and a picture of a baby animal on one page.
+You turn the page, and it shows the mom and baby together and gives the name for each.

 Wednesday Math – Shapes